empovit/openshift-on-vmware-with-vgpu/README.md

 }
 ```

+## Troubleshooting

+### Terraform

+If the Terraform task has failed, but you don't have enough information, try to run the Terraform script manually (it's idempotent).
+Change to the _equinix\_metal_ directory, review the generated _terraform.tfvars_ file, then run `terraform apply`.

+Review the generated

-## Connecting to the Environment
+### Connecting to the Router/Bastion

-### Router/Bastion

-A bastion host IP address will be printed out.
+A bastion host IP address is printed out by Ansible after it becomes available.
 You will already have the right SSH key for passwordless access.

 `ssh root@<bastion>`

-### ESXi hosts
+### Connecting to ESXi hosts

-From the bastion host, you can reach the ESXi host (assuming you haven't change the private subnet, which is 172.16.0.0/24):
+From the bastion host, you can reach the ESXi host(s).
+Assuming you haven't change the private subnet, which is 172.16.0.0/24, the IP address of the first (and only for SNO) ESXi host is _172.16.0.4_ (subnet + 3):

 `ssh -i ~/.ssh/esxi_key root@172.16.0.4`